SpamixOfficial/fetch/PLANS.md

 - [X] Fix MacOS "OsRelease"
 - [ ] Rebrand to bluefetch
 - [ ] Proper documentation
+- [ ] Fix separator module format.
+Its broken because of line 224 in main.rs.
+Gotta fix some sort of custom handling there for the separator module.

 ## Config Checklist
 ### General